UserNameNotFoundInFloder/Barebone-Tool-Lite/SystemTools_New/Simplified Chinese_GBK/README.md

 Encoding: Simplified Chinese (GBK) (Note: the author does not mind if you change the language)

 Please do not delete any files except 系统工具箱.exe itself, and do not move the .exe out of its folder, otherwise the program will not work.
-If you accidentally delete the exe, copy 恢复.exe from the Tools directory to the main directory and run it.

 The source code is fully open source – feel free to use, modify, or share it.